Curious-Eye/remote-js-executioner/HELP.md

 # Remote JS execution project

 ### To run the project
+Run Gradle's bootRun command or open project in IntelliJ IDE and run it from there.
-Run Gradle's bootRun command.
-Server will be available on the port 8080
+Server will be available on the port 8080.

 ### Description
 This project allows for the creation of tasks that execute JavaScript on the server.